jakeheis/SwiftCLI/README.md

 }
 ```

-With this, every single command now has a `verbose` flag.
+With this, every command now has a `verbose` flag.

 #### Usage of options
 As seen in the above examples, ```Flag()``` and ```Key()``` both take an optional ```usage``` parameter.
 A concise description of what the option does should be included here.
 This allows the `UsageStatementGenerator` to generate a fully informative usage statement for the command.